AdobeDocs/commerce-operations.en/help/tools/observation-for-adobe-commerce/cdn-tab.md

 ![Fastly Cache Average Response for selected time period in seconds](../../assets/tools/observation-for-adobe-commerce/cdn-tab-9.png)

-This frame shows the duration in seconds of the cacheable requests, meaning that if a `cache_response` is a MISS, it displays the average for missed cached responses for the selected time.
+This frame shows the duration in seconds of the cacheable requests, meaning that if a `cache_response` is a [!UICONTROL MISS], it displays the average for missed cached responses for the selected time.

 ## [!UICONTROL Fastly Cache Average Response for selected time period in seconds, faceted by POP]